lrain5477/MinmaxAdmin/readme.md

 # This model is admin account model with rbac setting, it's easy to check permission.

 # you can fallow those construct to make other account model.

+GoogleAnalyticsClient
+# This model is usage for Google Analytics Api.
+# You must put api credential json file at 'storge/app/analytics'
+# and setting analytics config file.
 ```

 **Manage `Route`**